Skip to main content

 tip

-Case 1: Routing Analysis doesn't show changes, however, several modification were made in the Routing Plan.
+Case 1 - Routing Analysis doesn't show changes, however, several modifications were made in the Routing Plan

 Cause: Dynamic Routing Manager was not run.